Habesha peoples: Medieval and early modern period

+The Abyssinian Baptist Church was founded when visiting Ethiopian seamen and free African-American parishioners left the First Baptist Church in protest over being restricted to racially segregated seating.
+They named their new congregation the Abyssinian Baptist Church after the historic name of Ethiopia.
+While originally used to refer specifically to Abyssinia, the term later became more broadly used to refer to Africans of any ethnicity.
+Similarly, this term for Siddis is held to be derived from the common name for the captains of the Abyssinian ships that also first delivered Siddi slaves to the subcontinent.
+Historian Richard M. Eaton states Habshis were initially pagans sold by Ethiopian Christians to Gujarati merchants for Indian textiles.
+Abyssinian Meeting House, is also historic church in Portland, Maine.

 Culture

 The Habesha developed an agricultural society, which most continue, including raising of camels, donkeys, and sheep.
 They plow using oxen.
 The Orthodox Church is an integral part of the culture.
 The church buildings are built on hills.
 Major celebrations during the year are held around the church, where people gather from villages all around to sing, play games, and observe the unique mass of the church.
 It includes a procession through the church grounds and environs.

 Coffee is a very important ceremonial drink.
 The "coffee ceremony" is common to the Ethiopians and Eritreans.
 Beans are roasted on the spot, ground, and brewed, served thick and rich in tiny ceramic cups with no handles.
 This amount of coffee can be finished in one gulp if drunk cold; but, traditionally it is drunk very slowly as conversation takes place.
 When the beans are roasted to smoking, they are passed around the table, where the smoke becomes a blessing on the diners.
 The traditional food served at these meals consists of injera, a spongy flat bread, served with wat, a spicy meat sauce.

 Houses in rural areas are built mostly from rock and dirt, the most available resources, with structure provided by timber poles.
 The houses blend in easily with the natural surroundings.
 Many times the nearest water source is more than a kilometer away from the house.
 In addition, people must search for fuel for their fires throughout the surrounding area.

 The Habesha people have a rich heritage of music and dance, using drums and stringed instruments tuned to a pentatonic scale.
 Arts and crafts and secular music are performed mostly by artisans, who are regarded with suspicion.
 Sacred music is performed and icons are painted only by men trained in monasteries.